LLCFreedom-Space/fs-user-defaults-store/SECURITY.md

 ### When to report a vulnerability

-* You think you have discovered a potential security vulnerability in a DXProtocol.
+* You think you have discovered a potential security vulnerability in a FSUserDefaultsStore.
-* You are unsure how a vulnerability affects a DXProtocol.
+* You are unsure how a vulnerability affects a FSUserDefaultsStore.

 ### What happens next?